uniezuka/rescale.test/IMPLEMENTATION_PHASES.md

 ---

 *This implementation plan provides a structured approach to building the AI Image Gallery application.
-Phases 1, 2, and 3 are complete and ready for production use.
-The application now features full AI integration with Azure Computer Vision, real-time processing, and comprehensive background job management.
-The application is prepared for Phase 4 search and filtering features with a robust, AI-powered foundation.*
+Phases 1, 2, 3, and 4 are complete and ready for production use.
+The application now features full AI integration with Azure Computer Vision, real-time processing, comprehensive background job management, and advanced search capabilities.
+The application includes text search, color filtering, similar image search, and advanced filtering features with a robust, AI-powered foundation.
+The application is now prepared for Phase 5 polish and deployment.*